 The idea of creating a shared community space was sparked some years ago.
-The positive impact this type of building could bring to the Darwin community sector was embraced by the Carpentaria Board and discussions commenced with stakeholders, staff and clients to develop a funding proposal for the Northern Territory and Australian Governments.
+The positive impact this type of building could bring to the Darwin community sector was embraced by the Board of Carpentaria Disability Services and discussions commenced with stakeholders, staff and clients to develop a funding proposal for the Northern Territory and Australian Governments.

 Harry’s Place aims to: